 Department of the Treasury

 3. To file the IRS Form 5500-EZ using a private delivery service, you must use the approved IRS Designated providers (PDS) as follows: DHL Express (DHL): Same Day Service.
 Federal Express (FedEx): Priority Overnight, Standard Overnight, FedEx 2 Day, FedEx International Priority and FedEx International First.
 United Parcel Service (UPS): UPS Next Day Air, UPS Net Day Air Saver, UPS 2nd Day Air A.M., UPS Worldwide Express Plus, and UPS Worldwide Express.

 4. Private delivery services should use the following address:

 Internal Revenue Service

 Ogden, UT 84404

-6. The Plan Administrator or employer (owner) must use the official printed paper Form 5500-EZ obtained from the IRS, and use blue or black ink for a wet signature.
-NO ELECTRONIC SIGNATURE ALLOWED.
+6. The Plan Administrator or employer (owner) must use the official printed paper Form 5500-EZ obtained from the IRS, and use blue or black ink for a wet signature if you wish to mail it to the IRS.
 Print, sign and date before mailing.

 7. Do not use a felt tip pen or other inks that bleed through, the other side should be blank.

 8. Do not use arrows or make notes on the IRS Form 5500-EZ and only enter information in the specific fields provided.
 Abbreviate if necessary.

 9. Do not include schedules or attachments.
 However, you should retain them for your records.